Advancing Innovation in Blockchain & IoT.

 Blockpass is a blockchain based identity application for regulated industries and the IoE/Internet of Everything.
 Blockpass offers shared regulatory compliance services for humans, companies, objects and devices.
 As an identity system that supports verification of humans (KYC), objects (KYO) and connected devices (KYD), Blockpass will enable the development of new applications that rely on a trusted connection between multiple entities.

 Chain of Things

 Mission 2: Find the best use-cases for blockchain IoT combined.
-CoT is to investigate the best possible use-cases where blockchain and IoT combined can offer huge benefits to industry, governments, individuals.
-One such area may be data security or data markets controlled and monitored by immutable smart contract code or standardising public data using blockchain.
+CoT is to investigate the best possible use-cases where blockchain and IoT combined can offer significant benefits to industry, governments, individuals.
+One such area may be data security or data markets controlled and monitored by immutable smart contract code or the standardization public data using blockchain.

 Chain of Security

 In the first Chain of Things (CoT) case study we investigate the role of bitcoin and blockchain technology in providing a better foundation for securing IoT and securing data from IoT devices.
 Dubbed the 4th industrial revolution, the ‘Internet of Things’ will consist of a vast network of sensor nodes that will generate an unprecedented flow of global data.
 These devices will quietly execute smart contracts with physical actuators that will manage many aspects of our future lives.
 But how secure and trustworthy is the data that we will come to rely on so heavily?
 Also, IoT suffers from potential systemic failures as it scales with disastrous consequences.
 Without an openly stress tested baseline protocol standard for trusted IoT interaction, fundamental security risks will become exponentially worse as 50-200 billion cheap connected devices come online by 2020.
 Conventional wisdom also suggests a standards war will break the industry into a series of proprietary protocol sandboxes, slowing development and pricing out many startups entering the sector.